the-turing-way/the-turing-way/book/website/index.md

 _Welcome to The Turing Way Handbook: Your Path to Reproducible, Ethical, and Collaborative Data Science._

 _The Turing Way_ is more than a book; it's a global collaboration and a supportive community where collaboration is key.
 Rooted in open source, global collaboration, and community strength, _The Turing Way_ shapes a future where data science is accessible, comprehensible, and beneficial for all.
-Our mission is to equip researchers and data scientists across diverse sectors, including academia, industry, government, and the public, with the information and best practices they need at all stages of their work.
-We aim to foster a shared understanding of everyone's responsibility for reproducibility in data science, ensuring that the projects thet work on are responsible, reproducible, and easy to reuse.

 ```{admonition} Top Tip
 :class: tip